-Organic chemistry is a second year chemistry course that provides an introduction to carbon-containing compounds.
+Organic chemistry is a second-year chemistry course that provides an introduction to carbon-containing compounds.
 The course is focused on the chemical structure of hydrocarbons and their derivatives.
 The course will cover organic nomenclature, mechanisms, stereochemistry, IR Spectroscopy, Mass Spectroscopy and NMR analysis.
 The continued development of laboratory skills - including small molecule synthesis and analysis - and the multiple ways to report results will also be a major focus of the course.
-Prerequisite: Successful completion of Chemistry
+Students will also attend an in-school field trip to complete an undergraduate-level lab activity.
+Prerequisite: Successful completion of a Chemistry course.